GuillemTools/UDebugPanel/DOCUMENTATION.md

     ![image](https://github.com/user-attachments/assets/c0f7458f-497b-41d2-a282-32c8f0d4efcf)

 #### Advanced Buttons:
-- Button large info: a button that opens a popup which can shown information as text.
+- Button large info: a button that opens a popup which can show information as text.
     ```csharp
     section.AddButtonLargeInfo("Button name", () => "This is some large info");
     ```